korkikian/usec-blog/_posts/2025-05-01-eMMC-Dumping-Guide.md

 ![HydraBus](/assets/img/blog/2025-05-01-emmc-dumping-guide/HydraBus.jpg)
 _Figure 13.
 HydraBus — the Swiss Army knife for hardware hackers_

-To work with an eMMC, it lets you send **raw commands**, which is perfect if you're experimenting with command sequences, vendor extensions, or reverse engineering RPMB behavior.
+To work with an eMMC, it lets you send raw commands, which is perfect if you're experimenting with command sequences, vendor extensions, or reverse engineering RPMB behavior.
 The current HydraBus firmware can access only the USER and the RPMB partitions, accessing the BOOT partition is a way trickier due to the SD controller state machine and currently the BOOT partition can not be read with HydraBus.

 ### Steps for the PRO Hardware Hacker
 1. Unsolder the eMMC.